xennial/ansible_playbook_dockerized_jenkins/README.md

+Ansible Script for Provisioning Dockerized Jenkins on Ubuntu

 This ansible playbook is designed to install Jenkins docker container on to a digital ocean Ubuntu 16 instance.
-Though it will likely work with any cloud provider, it has only been tested on Digital Ocean
+Though it will likely work with any cloud provider (and Debian system), it has only been tested on Digital Ocean.

+TLDR
+How to run:

+Create a hosts/inventory file in the root of this directory for Ansible and run the command below:

+ansible-playbook -i your_hosts_file site.yml -u youruser --private-key ~/.ssh/your_private_key

+Change youruser and your_private_key to your own values

 The playbook does the following